sashachack/QuizGame/README.md

-# CSE330
+# Quiz Game
 Name: Sasha Chackalackal, ID: 475454, Username: sashachack

 Name: Nash Solon, ID: 477477, Username: nashsolon

 ## Interactive Quiz Site Rubric
- - 30 pts - Implemented using React, Express, SASS, and Firebase
+Implemented using React, Express, SASS, and Firebase
-   - 10 pts - React
-   - 10 pts - Express
-   - 5 pts - Firebase
-   - 5 pts - SASS
  - 50 pts - Functionality
    - 10 pts - Creator can sign in and sign out of their account
    - 10 pts - Creators can create a new quiz